BlocProtocol/BLOC-wiki/docs/wallets/Making-a-Wallet.md

 ## **BLOCWallet (CLI Wallet)**

-The CLI Wallet, called BLOCWallet, is a multi-platform program (Win/Linux/Mac) that requires you to enter commands for it to work and you cannot use your mouse.
+The CLI Wallet, called [BLOCWallet](../wallets/BLOCWallet-how-to-use.md), is a multi-platform program (Win/Linux/Mac) that requires you to enter commands for it to work and you cannot use your mouse.
 It is text only application that does not have a graphical interface.
 However, it is currently the most stable and gets the newest updates first.

 If you would like to use BLOCWallet, you can check out [this guide](../wallets/BLOCWallet-how-to-use.md)

-## **bloc-service (RPC Wallet)**
+## **BLOC-service (RPC Wallet)**

-bloc-service RPC Wallet is a HTTP server which provides JSON 2.0 RPC interface for BLOC payment operations and address management designed to manage a user's account while operating together with a BLOCd Node Daemon. bloc-service RPC Wallet allows you to accept incoming payments, generate an address for each user via bloc-service RPC Wallet JSON RPC API and much more.
+BLOC-service RPC Wallet is a HTTP server which provides a [JSON 2.0 RPC interface](../wallets/bloc-service-json-api.md) for BLOC payment operations and address management designed to manage a user's account while operating together with a BLOCd Node Daemon.
+BLOC-service RPC Wallet allows you to accept incoming payments, generate an address for each user and much more.

+If you are looking to integrate BLOC payment and process transactions into your website or application, **BLOC-service** is what you need.

-Please check [this tutorial](../wallets/bloc-service-index.md) to learn how to use the **bloc-service RPC wallet**.
+Please check [this guide](../wallets/bloc-service-index.md) to learn how to use the **BLOC-service RPC wallet**.

 ## **BLOC Wallet for iPad & iPhone**